Join us on a social ride

 Ability: 50 miles in 3 hours.

-Notes: Good training and preparation for entry level racing.
+Notes: Good base fitness preparation for entry level racing.
 Riders should expect to average 17-19 mph over distances of up to 70 miles with some more intense efforts when planned by run leader.
 Riders should be self-reliant and not expect the group to continually wait for them if they are unable to maintain the pace of the group.
 Cafe Stop rarely planned.

 A note on pace: the average speeds may look modest to some, but the flat speed is likely to be a bit higher than that (by 2-5mph).
 The averages do come down a lot when slowing for junctions and hills are taken into account.

-There are often extra rides on bank holidays so give Dougal a call and find out what else is happening.
+There are often extra rides on bank holidays so give Murray a call and find out what else is happening.

 GUIDANCE FOR RIDERS